-We are excited to announce the 1st quarter of 2018, Technical Training and Research Newsletter.
+We are excited to announce the new Technical Training and Research Newsletter.
 This newsletter contains helpful information that can benefit Emergency Road Service staff.
-If you’d like to sign-up to be alerted to future editions of the newsletter, please email email@example.com with the subject line ‘Newsletter’.

 You might be asking yourself, “what is an SME?”, “what’s in it for me?”, or even “why did I read the post title in the voice of Mr. Rogers?”.
 All valid questions.

 Firstly, SME stands for Subject Matter Expert.
 In short, an SME is someone who is quite knowledgeable about a particular topic who works with a training expert to create content based on their training needs.
 Read more

 Having well thought out and properly prepared vehicles is the key to a successful hands-on field exercise.
 This guide will provide the basic instructions to install simple bugs in most makes and models of vehicles.
 Read more

 • Primary wire in red, black and a third color to use for control circuit from switch.
 20 Gauge wire is recommended.
 18 Gauge may be used, but it is more difficult to insert into small switch and LED terminals to wire them.
 For each circuit, about 12 inches of red wire, 6 to 8 inches of black wire and 6 to 8 inches of a third color wire are needed, if a prewired LED is used.
 If not, about 18 inches of red wire and 12 to 16 inches of black wire are needed, to allow extra for wiring the LED.
 Read more